• Skip to main content

 • Does it need an egg? - Since you’re not baking this batter, the egg isn’t necessary.
 It’s not safe to eat raw eggs anyway since you can get salmonella from them.

-• Make it vegan brownie batter - Simply use almond milk in place of whole milk, and use vegan butter and you’ve got a vegan-friendly recipe!
+• Make it vegan or dairy free brownie batter - Simply use almond milk in place of whole milk, and use vegan butter and you’ve got a vegan-friendly recipe!

 Serving: 0.5cup | Calories: 571kcal | Carbohydrates: 65g | Protein: 7g | Fat: 33g | Saturated Fat: 20g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 9g | Trans Fat: 1g | Cholesterol: 64mg | Sodium: 304mg | Potassium: 298mg | Fiber: 5g | Sugar: 34g | Vitamin A: 744IU | Calcium: 53mg | Iron: 4mg